Eric Ripert: Culinary career

 At 17, he moved to Paris where he worked for two years at La Tour d'Argent, a famous restaurant which claims to be more than 400 years old.
 Next, he worked at Jamin under Joël Robuchon and was soon promoted to Assistant Chef de Partie.
 In 1985 Ripert left to fulfill his military service, after which he returned to Jamin as Chef Poissonier.
 In 1989, he moved to Washington, D.C. and was hired as a sous chef in the Watergate Hotel's Jean Louis Palladin restaurant.
 He left for New York in 1991, working briefly as David Bouley's sous-chef before Maguy and Gilbert Le Coze recruited him to be the chef for Le Bernardin.
-In 1994, Ripert became Le Bernardin's executive chef after Gilbert Le Coze died unexpectedly of a heart attack.
+In 1994, Ripert became executive chef of Le Bernardin following the death of Gilbert Le Coze.
+Le Coze had already begun entrusting him with increasing responsibility in the kitchen.
 In 1995, at 29, Ripert earned a four-star rating from The New York Times, and in 1996 he became a part-owner of the restaurant.

 In the NYC 2006 Michelin Guide, Ripert's Le Bernardin was one of four New York City restaurants to be awarded the maximum three Michelin stars for excellence in cuisine.
 Le Bernardin received four stars from The New York Times six consecutive times, making it the only restaurant to maintain an exquisite status for that length of time and never dropping a star.
-Ripert has since firmly established himself as one of New York’s and the world’s great chefs.
+Ripert has since firmly established himself as one of New York's and the world's great chefs.
 In September 2014, Ripert and Maguy Le Coze opened Aldo Sohm Wine Bar, named for their wine director Aldo Sohm.
-In the same month, the two expanded Le Bernardin’s private dining offerings beginning Le Bernardin Privé.
+In the same month, the two expanded Le Bernardin's private dining offerings beginning Le Bernardin Privé.